mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 Wowza, that's a long list that scrolls off the page quickly.

-How do I pick a zone?
-I need to open a [zone/capabilities list](https://cloud.google.com/ml-engine/docs/tensorflow/regions) to cross-reference, let's pick the Asia Pacific Region to have a look.
+    Open a [zone/capabilities list](https://cloud.google.com/ml-engine/docs/tensorflow/regions) to cross-reference,
+    let's pick the Asia Pacific Region to have a look.

-But I need to know whether I'm going to be doing :
-*  Training (DEFINITELY)
-*  Training with GPUs (SOUNDS NICE)
-*  Online Prediction (HMMM - aren't we going to be predicting Baby Weights Online?)
-*  Batch Prediction

-Nothing say "ML Engine" - but nor do the other regions, so it's not just me.

-Let's try the first one that looks good "asia-east1" (for 'Training', but it's not ticked for 'Online Prediction', which is worrying).
+      Actually, we can't do Cloud Serving from 'asia-east1', so the Region should be 'asia-northeast1' We need a "Training" Region - and one that also allows "Online prediction"

+      Pick a Zone from the previous list : 'asia-northeast1-b'

+  Timer : 1h15m

 {% highlight bash %}
-$ datalab create babyweight --zone asia-east1
+$ datalab create babyweight --zone asia-northeast1-b
 Creating the network datalab-network
-#  Awkward pause
-Creating the firewall rule datalab-network-allow-ssh
+Creating the firewall rule datalab-network-allow-ssh Creating the disk babyweight-pd
-#  Awkward pause
-Creating the disk babyweight-pd
-ERROR: (gcloud.compute.disks.create) Could not fetch resource:
- - Invalid value for field 'zone': 'asia-east1'.
-Unknown zone.
-A nested call to gcloud failed, use --verbosity=debug for more info.
-{% endhighlight %}

-Ahhh - perhaps I should look up something in the first column that matches the Region given as a column heading in the Available Regions table: 'asia-east1-b' fits the bill.

-{% highlight bash %}
-$ datalab create babyweight --zone asia-east1
-Creating the disk babyweight-pd
 Creating the repository datalab-notebooks
 Creating the instance babyweight